bahrus/deframe/README.md

 ## Syntax

-To create a deframed web component, follow these steps:
+### To create a deframed web component, follow these steps:

 Step 1:

+Rapidly and loudly type a bunch of usesless commands in your terminal until carpel syndrome sets in.
+Watch text fly by, and pretend you are Commander Data and can read the text as it flies by.

+Step 2:

 Create an html file with the following syntax: